//

 2nd Annual ‘Letting OUR Voices Be Heard’ Celebrates Black Culture

-Mitchell College invites the community to attend the 2nd Annual Letting OUR Voices Be Heard, a free event celebrating Black heritage and culture, on Sunday, February 23, 1:00–5:00pm in the Clarke Center at Mitchell College.
+Mitchell College invites the community to attend the 2nd Annual Letting OUR Voices Be Heard, a free event open to all, celebrating Black heritage and culture.
+The event takes place on Sunday, February 23, 1:00–5:00pm in the Clarke Center at Mitchell College.
 As an added twist, this year’s event encourages attendees to come wearing ‘90s-style clothing.

 The Black History Month event will feature dozens of Black performers and Black-owned businesses, including live music, dancers, vocalists, instrumentalists, inspirational Black speakers, poets, visual artists, and others.
 DJ Tim Allen will infuse the event with the music of Black culture, and drawings for giveaways will take place throughout the day.